FAQs

 About the Learning Center

-All Learning Center services are available and accessible.
-These include individual academic coaching appointments both in-person and on Zoom; appointment and drop-in peer tutoring; STEM coaching groups; academic coaching groups; and workshops and events.
 To keep up with the latest offerings, we recommend that students sign up for our weekly newsletter.

 “Who uses the Learning Center?”

 Students visit the Learning Center when they want to improve their academic skills and/or their grades, get better at managing time, have questions about learning disabilities or ADHD, want to understand their strengths and weakness, and more.
-While most of the students who use The Learning Center are undergraduates, Graduate and Professional School Students also visit us regularly.
+While most of the students who use the Learning Center are undergraduates, Graduate and Professional School Students also visit us regularly.

 “Where are you located?”

 Our office is located in SASB North, 450 Ridge Road (on the corner of Manning and Ridge).
 Parking is available in the Rams Head Parking Deck also located on Ridge Road.
 We have two office suites in SASB North: Suite 0118 (basement level) and Suite 2109 (2nd floor).
+Peer tutoring appointments are in both Dey Hall and SASB North – we also accept walk-ins at Dey Hall Mondays and Tuesdays 6pm-8pm.

 “I’d like to make a Zoom coaching or tutoring appointment, but none are available.
 What can I do?”